 When you put different waveform distortions together in a power supply, you get a new reference called Total Harmonic Distortion (THD).
-Total Harmonic distortion in the power system can distort voltages and overload equipment.
+THD in the power system can distort voltages and overload equipment.
 It’s important to not only understand harmonics, but also how the electrical and power system reacts to the harmonics.

-The total harmonic distortion, or THD, of a digital lighting system signal is a measurement of the total harmonic distortion present, bulb, ballast, etc., and is defined as the ratio of the sum of the powers of all harmonic components to the power of the fundamental frequency.
+The THD, of a digital lighting system signal is a measurement of the THD present, bulb, ballast, etc., and is defined as the ratio of the sum of the powers of all harmonic components to the power of the fundamental frequency.
 The lamps waveforms, power current and the operating frequency are influenced by lamp, ballast type, power conditions, lighting controls and temperature.

 Lesser THD allows the components in digital lighting system to produce a higher quality digital signal by reducing harmonic distortions that are added by the ballast.
-A THD rating of < 1% is considered to be the high end of the scale.
+A THD rating of less than one percent is considered to be the high end of the scale.
 This reference applies to high frequency electronic ballasts which generate the THD that the lamp broadcasts.
 The lamp is literally broadcasting the frequency and any signal noise generated by the ballast.

 All electronic ballasts have a different level of THD.
-Some popular e-ballasts are running from 250% to 400% THD!
+Some popular e-ballasts are running from 250% to 400% THD.
 That level of THD is a very large, unacceptable number.
-These THD’s are causing massive problems for the lamp and ballast and are producing huge amounts of signal hash, which translates into poorer light quality.
+These THD’s are causing massive problems for the lamp and ballast and are producing huge amounts of signal hash, which translates into poor light quality.

 I don’t get it…?